open-frames/awesome-open-frames/README.md

 > Dive deeper into the details of the bounty by visiting [this link](https://github.com/open-frames/awesome-open-frames/blob/main/BOUNTY.md).
 After submitting your Frame, wait for the funds to be received in USDC Base.
 We will notify you via DM.
 -->

+> 🚀 **Kickstart Your Journey with Open Frames**
+>
+> Jumpstart your Frame's compatibility with Open Frames in two simple steps.
+For a detailed guide, check out [Start](https://github.com/open-frames/awesome-open-frames/blob/main/START.md) document.
+>
+> 1. **Update Your Frame's Metadata**: Ensure it aligns with Open Frames standards for seamless integration.
+> 2. **Dive into the Documentation**: Familiarize yourself with your framework's documentation to validate and ensure compatibility of your Frame's requests.

 ### Example frames

 Several Frames have already adopted the Open Frames standard, showcasing the versatility and broad applicability of this specification.
 These include: